Julien-Blanc-tgcm/indexed_array/doc/indexedarray_observers.rst

     information can be used for static asserts when O(1) access is a requirement, or for performance improvements by selecting different algorithm in function of this property.

+.. _indexed_array_has_limits:

+.. cpp:member:: static constexpr bool indexed_array::has_limits

+	static member that describe if the indexed array provides its limits as part of its interface.
+Depending on the indexer used, this may or may not be the case, as some indexers do not provide a way to know these limits.
+If this value is true, then the indexed_array provides two additional members (see below).

+.. _indexed_array_low_limit:

+.. cpp:function:: static constexpr index_type indexed_array::low_limit()

+    Returns the lowest valid index for this array, ie the lowest value for which array[value] has defined behaviour.

+.. _indexed_array_high_limit:

+.. cpp:function:: static constexpr index_type indexed_array::high_limit()

+	Returns the highest valid index for this array, ie the highest value for which array[value] has defined behaviour.